Tai Mo Shan

 Tai Po, as seen from top of Tai Mo Shan.
 MacLehose Trail Stage 8 is visible on the ridge of the mountain on the right.

-Tai Mo Shan is the highest peak in Hong Kong, with an elevation of 957 m above the Hong Kong Principal Datum, or around 956 m above mean sea level.
+Tai Mo Shan (大帽山) is the highest peak in Hong Kong, with an elevation of 957 m above the Hong Kong Principal Datum, or around 956 m above mean sea level.
 It is located at approximately the geographical centre of the New Territories.

 The Tai Mo Shan Country Park covers an area of 14.40 km² around Tai Mo Shan.
 It is located to the north of Tai Lam Country Park.
 The 35 m Long Falls at Ng Tung Chai is the highest waterfall in Hong Kong.

 Geography

 Tai Mo Shan has a steep northwestern slope and less steep southern slope.
 Since it is the tallest mountain in Hong Kong, it forms a barrier that blocks the monsoon from the south, the rain shadow leading to the dryness of some of the northern and northwestern parts of the New Territories.

 The whole Tai Mo Shan mountain range, known as Kwun Fu Mountain (官富山, named after the salt field Kwun Fu Cheung (官富場) in present-day Kowloon Bay) in Ming and Qing dynasties, covers over 350 sqkm, and stretches from Tai Lam Chung Reservoir in the West near Tuen Mun and Ma On Shan in the east and the mountains of Kowloon and Clear Water Bay in the south.
 Two other significant coastal peaks, the Lantau Peak (934m) on Lantau Island and Mount Wutong (943.7m) across the border in Shenzhen are approximately 27 km to the southwest and 21+1/2 km to the northeast respectively.